Blog

 switch (action.type) {

-return { ...state, isLoading: true, isError: false };
+case 'FETCH_INIT': return { ...state, loading: true, error: null };

-return { ...state, isLoading: false, data: action.payload };
+case 'FETCH_SUCCESS': return { loading: false, error: null, data: action.payload };

-return { ...state, isLoading: false, isError: true };
+case 'FETCH_FAILURE': return { ...state, loading: false, error: action.error };

 }